YangYuqi317/PRIS-CV_FGVCLib/README.md

 | CAL        |        90.6         |            89.6             |         89.5          |
 | TransFG    |        91.7         |            91.1             |         89.3          |
 | PIM        |        92.8         |            91.9             |         91.4          |

+## Contact

+Thanks for your attention!
+If you have any suggestion or question, you can leave a message here or contact us directly:

+- changdongliang@bupt.edu.cn
+- mazhanyu@bupt.edu.cns